Configure Report Templates

 Set Up Styles for Report Templates

-For Pivot tables, the following styles will be automatically applied (if they exist):
+For pivot tables, the following styles are applied automatically if they exist:

 • Table Heading for headings